Sponsor: Can-Fite BioPharma (industry)

 Planned enrollment: 471

-Goal: Evaluate whether namodenoson improves overall survival versus placebo and characterize its safety in patients with advanced hepatocellular carcinoma (HCC) and Child-Pugh Class B7 cirrhosis who have progressed after at least one prior systemic therapy.
+Goal: Evaluate whether namodenoson improves overall survival and clinical outcomes versus placebo, and assess safety, in previously treated advanced hepatocellular carcinoma with Child-Pugh B7 cirrhosis.

-Design: Multicenter, randomized, double-blind, placebo-controlled phase 3 study.
-Patients are randomized 2:1 to namodenoson or placebo.
-Treatment is given in 28-day cycles until disease progression or unacceptable toxicity.
-Imaging every two cycles; survival follow-up for all randomized patients.
-An open-label extension of namodenoson is offered to ongoing survivors after unblinding once required events are reached.
+Design: Multicenter, phase 3, randomized, double-blind, placebo-controlled study with 2:1 allocation to investigational drug or placebo.
+Continuous 28-day cycles until progression or unacceptable toxicity.
+Imaging every two cycles; safety assessed regularly.
+Long-term survival follow-up for all consenting randomized patients; option for open-label namodenoson after unblinding for ongoing survivors on blinded therapy.

-Outcomes: Primary: overall survival.
-Key secondary endpoints include progression-free survival by RECIST and mRECIST, objective response rate, safety and tolerability by CTCAE v5, and pharmacokinetics over 29 days.
-Additional endpoints include duration of response, disease control rate, and health-related quality of life using EORTC QLQ-C30 and QLQ-HCC18.
+Outcomes: Primary: Overall survival.
+Key secondary: Progression-free survival by RECIST and mRECIST, objective response rate, safety and tolerability (CTCAE v5), and pharmacokinetics.
+Other outcomes include duration of response, disease control rate, and quality of life by EORTC QLQ-C30 and QLQ-HCC18.

 Inclusion Criteria: